AzizaUmer/azizaumer.github.io/_talks/hate_speech.md

 ---
 title: "HateSpeech Taxonomy"
-collection: projects
+collection: "projects"
 type: "research"
 permalink: /talks/hatespeech-taxonomy/
-status: "In Progress" ---
+status: "In Progress"
+---

 ## Overview
 **Hate Speech Taxonomy** is an ongoing research project that focuses on developing a structured framework for classifying and analyzing hate speech.
 The goal is to create a consistent taxonomy that supports comparative studies across datasets, languages, and online platforms.